-The commission judging panel is comprised of experts including curators, visual artists, filmmakers and producers.
+The IPMIC Judging Panel comprises experts including curators, filmmakers and producers.

 Annette Blonski is a freelance script editor and script consultant to a number of government film funding agencies and independent producers, writers and directors.
 She has script edited award-winning feature films, shorts and documentaries including My Tehran for Sale, What I Have Written, Stranded, Life, Eternity, and Delivery Day.
 She has been a member of the board of Film Victoria and the Melbourne International Film Festival and the Australian Centre for the Moving Image.

 José Da Silva is the Head of the Australian Cinémathèque at the Queensland Art Gallery | Gallery of Modern Art (QAGOMA).
 His curatorial work explores the role of the moving image in reconceptualising our understanding of contemporary visual culture and has curated exhibitions and cinema projects at QAGOMA since 2006.

 Da Silva has curated such QAGOMA exhibitions as David Lynch: Between Two Worlds (2015) and comprehensive retrospectives of the work of Pedro Almodóvar, Theo Angelopoulos, Peter Greenaway, Patricio Guzmán, Derek Jarman and Christoph Schlingensief.